Customs clearance for an IT company

 The result

 The company was able to sidestep the time-consuming, multi-stage procedure of exporting to the EAEU.
-Their prospective customer was pleased with both the terms of delivery and the equipment, and a contract was signed with them as a result.
+Their prospective client was pleased with both the terms of delivery and the equipment, and a contract was signed with them as a result.